KivalEvan/BeatSaber-JSMap/README.md

 ## Features

 - **Zero-dependency:** No dependency, run on any platform.
-- **Latest Schema:** Supports all official schema including modded.
+- **Latest Schema:** Supports all official schema including modded features.
-  - Supported beatmap versions are v4.0.0, v3.3.0, v2.6.0, v1.5.0.
+  - Supported version: v4.0.0, v3.3.0, v2.6.0, v1.5.0.
-  - Backport minor version is not supported but can be done through custom postproccessing.
-- **Wrapper Attribute:** Readable and cross-version class attribute for seamless version transferring.
+- **Version-agnostic Wrapper:** Readable and cross-version core allows for seamless version transferring.
 - **Partial Creation:** Define beatmap object partially and let default fill the rest of fields.
 - **Mod Compatible:** Chroma, Cinema, Noodle Extensions, and Mapping Extensions is supported out of the box.
-  - All helpers and classes (excluding method) around modded is only available in extensions category.
-- **Modularity:** Import only what you need, be it classes, functions, and types.
+  - Helpers are available in main for essentials such as getting modded position.
+  - Class method may contain function parameter to access any arbitrary data.
+- **Tree-shakeable:** Modularity approach minimise build size.
 - **Built-in Utility:** Relevant utilities including math, colour, easings, and more.
 - **Validator & Optimiser:** Customisable tool ensuring beatmap schema is valid to the game and optimised for storage.